AryanAb/SLISP/README.md

 ## Usage

-There are two ways to run SLISP programs.
+There are two ways to run SLisp programs.
 The first one is via a REPL.
 To achieve this, simply run the `slisp` command with no arguments.

 ```shell
 ~$ slisp